act-rules/act-rules.github.io/_rules/element-lang-valid-de46e4.md

 ## Assumptions

+- The `lang` attribute is assumed to be used to indicate the language of a section of the content.
+If the `lang` attribute is used for something else (for example to indicate a `code` element contains CSS), the content may still conform to WCAG despite failing this rule.

 - This rule assumes that user agents and assistive technologies can programmatically determine [valid language tags](#valid-language-tag) even if these do not conform to the [BCP 47][] syntax.

 - This rule assumes that [grandfathered tags][] are not used as these will not be recognized as [valid language tags](#valid-language-tag).